maxugly/twd/README.md

 `twd-m4sc0` is a command-line tool that allows you to temporarily save a working directory and easily navigate back to it.
 It's designed for developers and users who frequently need to switch between directories in the terminal.

+> All Versions `< v1.5` are considered deprecated and should not be used anymore because of the `config` file that was introduced in that version.
+This file is incompatible with newer versions and might cause issues or break the program.

 ## Features

 - Save the current or specified working directory.